simonegiancola09/simonegiancola09.github.io/_pages/about.md

 The prompt I gave to Dall-E2 for the suprinsingly self resembling image was
 >"Van Gogh style painting of an Italian boy in his 20s with a shirt and eyeglasses, brown curly hair, brown eyes"

-Perhaps I am a ground state of some Open AI's ML pipeline...